deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 ### Creating tags and tag categories

-VMware vSphere doesn't have "regions" and "zones".
+VMware vSphere doesn't have *regions* and *zones*.
 It has Datacenters and ComputeClusters.

-To establish relation between these and "regions"/"zones" we'll use tags that fall into two tag categories.
-One for "region" tags and another for "zones tags".
+To establish relation between these and *regions*/*zones* we'll use tags that fall into two tag categories.
+One for *region* tags and another for *zones tags*.

 For example, here is how you can create two regions with two availability zones in each region: